Docker Desktop for Windows user manual

 Select Settings to open the Settings dialog:

-On the General tab of the Settings dialog, you can configure when to start and update Docker.
+On the General tab, you can configure when to start Docker and specify other settings.

 Start Docker when you log in: Select this option to automatically start Docker Desktop when you log into your Windows machine.